-BILL ANALYSIS: Part III would require all governing bodies of public school units to adopt a policy requiring criminal history checks for all applicants to school personnel positions, either by a consumer reporting agency, by the SBI, or both.
+BILL ANALYSIS: Part II would require all governing bodies of public school units to adopt a policy requiring criminal history checks for all applicants to school personnel positions, either by a consumer reporting agency, by the SBI, or both.
 Consumer reporting agencies would include private entities that assemble or evaluate consumer credit information or other information on consumers, such as criminal history checks.
 The governing body would be authorized to require the applicant to pay for the criminal history check.
+The governing body would be prohibited from employing or contracting with an applicant who refuses to consent to a criminal history check.